aganders3/aganders3.github.io/content/pages/projects.md

 Initially I was building it for wasm - you can see the live demo of that [here](https://aga3.xyz/wasm-ray/), but ultimately it was too slow to be fun and I switched to local rendering.
-This also let me learn about "fearless parallelism" in Rust, which was nice.
+This also let me learn about "fearless concurrency" in Rust, which was nice.
 I'm planning to keep this project going for a while in some form.